 I was also lucky enough to meet him at the pub and, between a pint and another, ask him one of the biggest questions of a web designer life:

-"Is it possible learning typography from scratch, even if I always screw up with the fonts?"
+"Is it possible to learn typography from scratch, even if I always screw up with the fonts?"

 He was really kind and gave me a precious list of resources, that I have to share:

 - Stop stealing sheep and learn how type works by Erik Spiekermann

 - Combining typefaces by Tim Brown

 Unfortunately they don't have a static page for the event and this link is related to the new edition that is going to be in Brighton. ↩︎